home • support • company • contact

 Are you responsible for any loss of data from using Déjà Vu?

 No. You should not lose any data if you use Déjà Vu wisely.
 Try it out on a few test folders first and see how it works for you.
-Be especially careful when using the 'Mirror folder contents' option.
+Be especially careful when using the 'Mirrored synchronization' option.
 Remember that in this case, any files in the backup destination folder which do not exist in the backup source folder will be deleted.

 [^]